 “Yeah right” is my reaction to this blog post heading!
-I have recently seen quite a few different versions of this comment and it’s a little insulting!
-It seems there is a little phrase doing the rounds that wedding supply companies “hear the word wedding and instantly increase their price” This is quite frankly 100% NOT true!
-This could be the case for some cake designers but for the most part, cake is cake and the fee is the same.
-Where the pricing gets more expensive is in the details and the time taken to create that elaborate design the bride has her heart set on.
+I have recently seen quite a few different versions of this comment and it’s a little insulting.
+It seems there is a bit of a myth doing the rounds that wedding suppliers “hear the word wedding and instantly increase their price” This is quite frankly 100% NOT true!
+This *could* be the case for some suppliers but for the most part, cake is cake and the fee is the same.
+Where the pricing gets more expensive is in the details and the time taken to create that elaborate design the customer has their hearts set on.
 It’s as simple as that.

 So, I thought I would do a quick post to point out what exactly goes into providing a wedding cake for me and why a wedding cake does cost more than a birthday or christening cake.

 A consultation will be required, maybe even more than one.
 A bride will have lots of ideas but is quite often not sure how to pull them together so as a cake designer you will take more time to research and draft up a design – quite a few hours there already.

 Not always a necessity, especially if they are a repeat customer – but nearly always tasters are provided – more costs and time

 These rack up!
 From the initial enquiry, to the random questions, to the texts about maybe trying another flavour, the Facebook messages.. the tags on Instagram or Pinterest.. yes this happens regularly and whilst all welcome, it is again more time.
 I love an organised bride and quite often have a wedding cake booked in 18 months ahead so imagine how many messages you can sometimes receive.
 Granted not everyone is like this, some people know exactly what they want design wise and its confirmed quickly, but if not more time is spent helping and advising what will work.